MicrosoftDocs/azure-docs/articles/search/search-dotnet-sdk-migration-version-11.md

 # Upgrade to Azure Cognitive Search .NET SDK version 11

-If your search solution is built on the [**Azure SDK for .NET**](/dotnet/azure/), this article will help you upgrade from earlier versions of [**Microsoft.Azure.Search**](/dotnet/api/overview/azure/search/client10) to version 11 and the new [**Azure.Search.Documents**](/dotnet/api/overview/azure/search.documents-readme) client library.
+If your search solution is built on the [**Azure SDK for .NET**](/dotnet/azure/), this article will help you migrate from earlier versions of [**Microsoft.Azure.Search**](/dotnet/api/overview/azure/search/client10) to version 11 and the new [**Azure.Search.Documents**](/dotnet/api/overview/azure/search.documents-readme) client library.
 Version 11 is a fully redesigned client library, released by the Azure SDK development team (previous versions were produced by the Azure Cognitive Search development team).

 Key differences in the new version include:

-+ One package **Azure.Search.Documents** instead of four.
++ One package (**Azure.Search.Documents**) instead of four
 + Three clients instead of two: SearchClient, SearchIndexClient, SearchIndexerClient
 + Naming differences across a range of APIs and small structural differences that simplify some tasks